 Back in the day, when SyFy was called Sci-Fi, it was a tradition for my dad and I to watch that weekend’s original movie, no matter how bad it was.
 Sometimes they were unbearable, sometimes they were so hokey and ridiculous that they were actually fun.
 Those were the best, those we could watch and enjoy and laugh at just the right amount.
-Sometimes you could tell that the feature was in on the joke and having fun with itself.
+Sometimes you could tell that the filmmakers were in on the joke and having fun with it.

 But other movies were completely earnest.
 Everyone involved was clearly trying to create something good, and I appreciated that.
 My favorite movies, even the bad amongst them, are those that are trying to tell the best story they can.

 Looking back at their releases over the years, I think some people will actually be surprised as to which films technically count as Sci-Fi originals.
 Several sequels to several franchises have first aired on the network over the years, with mixed results.
 Many of them have turned out terrible, but some have actually been decent.

-Granted, I haven’t seen a few of the entries on this list for several years, but I remember them fondly.
+Granted, I haven’t seen a few of the entries on this list for years, but I remember them fondly.
 And those I’ve seen more recently still hold up when compared to their dozens upon dozens of counterparts.

 Pumpkinhead: Blood Feud

 While I think Blood Feud was originally supposed to air the same day as Pumpkinhead: Ashes to Ashes—similarly to Return of the Living Dead 4 & 5—it wound up premiering several months later.
-While the low budget and the fact that it’s comprised mostly of Romanian actors trying their best at deep south accents, I think it’s kind of an enjoyable, schlocky creature feature that respects the original mythology fairly well.
+While the low budget and the fact that it’s comprised mostly of Romanian actors trying their best at deep southern accents, I think it’s kind of an enjoyable, schlocky creature feature that respects the original mythology fairly well.